CharkByte/Kotlin-PracticeRepo/README.md

 * Kotlin Practice Repo *

-This Github repo is a record of programs, executable code on a path from beginner basics to android developer.
+This Github repo is a record of programs and executable code on the learning path from beginner basics to android developer.

-Starting from the basic concepts of Kotlin - syntax all the way to advanced object oriented, data structures and algorithms concepts with Android Development.
+Starting from basic Kotlin concepts for syntax, variables, loops and conditional statements all the way to

-Android Studio mobile development projects will be included as well.
+object oriented, data structures and algorithms concepts.
+Android mobile studio development will also be posted and explored.